-The intensity and duration of heroin withdrawal depend on the length of abuse and amount ingested.
+The intensity and duration of heroin withdrawal depend on the length of the drug abuse, and the amount ingested.
 Heroin’s half-life and the amount of time it stays in a user’s system also play a role.

 A heroin withdrawal timeline is an example of what to expect from detox and how long it may last.
-In the following section, we’ll outline a potential heroin withdrawal timeline.
+In the following section, we’ll outline a potential heroin and opiate withdrawal timeline.

 Heroin’s half-life is somewhere around six hours in the human body.
 This means it takes about 12 hours for the drug to be completely eliminated from the blood system.

-The half-life might be longer if use was extremely heavy, depending on the amount ingested.
-After complete elimination, users will begin to experience the signs of withdrawal.
+The half-life might be longer if the use was extremely heavy, depending on the amount ingested.
+After complete elimination, users will begin to experience signs of more severe withdrawal symptoms.

 Stage 2 includes the marked presence of nausea, vomiting, insomnia, restlessness, and irritability.
 There will also be an intense craving for the drug.
 This is often the most intense period of withdrawal and lasts anywhere from two to four days.